 The first in the series highlights the achievements of Robert Hamilton McCleland who was a member of the Pioneer column which occupied Mashonaland in 1890

-Main picture: Robert Hamilton McCleland from Draaifontein Collection
+Main picture: Robert Hamilton McCleland from the Draaifontein Collection